Whistler Blackcomb: Quicksilver Express grip failure, December 23, 1995

-Excalibur Gondola Collapse, December 16, 2008
+Excalibur Gondola collapse, December 16, 2008

 The Excalibur gondola had a major malfunction on December 16, 2008, when the upper portion of one of the lift towers detached and collapsed, causing several of the gondola cabins to drop near to the ground, leaving 53 people trapped on the lower section of the lift line.
 Firefighters rescued passengers from a cabin dangling over Fitzsimmons Creek, and from another gondola that landed on a bus shelter.
 The third cabin had crashed into the trees, narrowly missing a condominium.
 Twelve people suffered minor injuries.
-According to Whistler-Blackcomb, a joint in the tower separated due to the buildup of ice from water that had seeped into the tower.
-The undamaged upper half of the lift running from Blackcomb's Base 2 was reopened on Saturday December 20.
-After repairs were made to the collapsed tower, the whole lift was back in service on Wednesday December 24.

-Harmony Express grip failure, February 18, 2009

-The lift operations team on Whistler's Harmony Express had been experiencing some problems with the lift during the day of Wednesday February 18, 2009.
-That night, a grooming machine operator found a chair had fallen from the lift at tower 11.

-At the tops of the lift towers are a series of wheels known as sheaves, or sheave trains as there are almost always more than one in a row.
-Towers typically have two sheave trains, one for the uphill-moving side of the cable loop, and one for the downhill side.
-Upon inspection the next morning, maintenance crews discovered that the sheave train on the downhill side of tower 11 had failed, and that the sheave had turned into the path of a chair and forced it off the cable.
-The cause was later determined to be a failed bolt, and all of the bolts were replaced.

-The lift reopened on Sunday, February 22, 2009.
-The affected chair No. 37 was temporarily removed from operation; it has since been replaced.

 Whistler T-Bars summer maintenance incident, August 31, 2009

-On Monday, August 31, 2009, two Lift Maintenance employees were injured when the lift began to move, after being given the go-ahead while a maintenance person was safety-harnessed to the tower.
+On August 31, 2009, two lift maintenance employees were injured when the lift began to move, after being given the go-ahead while a maintenance person was safety-harnessed to the tower.
 The person remained attached to both the tower and the maintenance carrier while the second employee was secured to the carrier.
-The safety harness ended up pulling so hard on the maintenance carrier, the carrier became detached from the cable and dropped to the rocky ground below, severely injuring the worker in it.
+The safety harness ended up pulling so hard on the maintenance carrier that the carrier became detached from the cable and dropped to the rocky ground below, severely injuring the worker in it.
 The employee hanging from the tower only received bruises.